Day care center, 2 former workers sued over ‘Fight Club’

 CRANFORD, N.J.
-(AP) — Another family has sued two former day care workers who instigated scuffles among the children they oversaw as part of what prosecutors called a “Fight Club.”
+(AP) — Another family is suing two former day care workers who instigated scuffles among the children they oversaw as part of what prosecutors called a “fight club.”

 The suit filed by the parents of a 4-year-old boy claims he suffered severe emotional distress and now receives therapy as a result of the forced fights at the Lightbridge Academy in Cranford, New Jersey.

 The suit also names the center as a defendant.
 It seeks undisclosed damages.
-Another parent filed a similar suit in March.

-Authorities say Erica Kenny and Chanese White forced children to fight and recorded them.
-Each woman was sentenced to three years’ probation after pleading guilty to child abuse charges last year.
+“He continues to have night tremors,” said Jamison Mark, the attorney representing the parents.

 Most Read Stories